Select "Use Git and optional Unix tools from the Command Prompt" and click

 choosing the instructions appropriate for your platform.
 In the

-Command Palette type Window: Install Shell Commands
+Command Palette type Window: Install Shell Commands (and provide

 your system administrator password if requested).